gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLMultiParser-transform.md

-# XML Multi Parser Transform
+# XML Multi Parser

 Description
 -----------
-The XML Multi Parser Transform uses XPath to extract fields from an XML document.
+XML Multi Parser is a Guavus Enterprise Accelerator that uses XPath to extract fields from an XML document.
 It will generate records from the children of the element specified by the XPath.

-If there is some error parsing the document or building the record, the problematic input record will be dropped.
+If there is some error parsing the document or building the record, the input record causing the error will be dropped.

 Use Case
 --------
-You might want to use this transform if your input record contains a field that is in xml format and you want to parse multiple records from that field.
-For example, it may contain the contents of an RSS feed, and you want to parse out the items contained in that feed.
+XML Multi Parser can be used if your input record contains a field that is in the xml format and you want to parse multiple records from that field.
+For example, it may contain the contents of an RSS feed and you want to parse out the items contained in that feed.
+This can be achieved by configuring the accelerator as described in the following sections:

 Properties